rraeyyi/News-popularity-automation/Project3.md

 | 3rd Qu. |              11.00 |               793.00 |          8.00 |          0.00 |               0.05 |               0.02 |           0.21 |   3225.00 |
 | Max.    |              18.00 |              8474.00 |        111.00 |         50.00 |               0.12 |               0.06 |           1.00 | 196700.00 |

-Summary Stats for All Variables
+Summary Stats for Numeric Variables

 ## Pairs plot

 The following graphic displays the correlation between each of the variables explored.
 There are several things to look out for… The correlation between `Shares`, our response, and each of the other variables, our predictors.
-A higher value close to -1 or 1 indicates the two variables are highly correlated.
+A value close to -1 or 1 indicates the two variables are highly correlated.
 A value close to 0 indicates little to no correlation.
-Additionally, one should consider correlation between two predictor variables as well.
+Additionally, we should consider correlation between two predictor variables as well.
 A high correlation between two predictor variables is an indication of collinearity, which should be taken into account when creating models later.

 ``` r
 training_sub <- training %>%